How does the home insurance deductible work?

 General case

-Franchise relative or simple is the one which determines the insurer's intervention by the amount of the claim.
+The relative deductible is the amount of which determines the amount of the insurer's intervention according to the amount of the claim.

 If the amount of the claim is less than the deductible, you will not be compensated at all.